gyorilab/indra_db/rest_api/README.md

 ```
 Where the URL and API key are located n a config file.
 A key advantage of this
 client is that queries that return more than 1000 statement are paged behind
-the scenes, so that all the statements which match the query are retrived with
+the scenes, so that all the statements which match the query are retrieved with
 a single command.